vmohit256/cma_study_plan/README.md

 ## Random Coaching Institutes Test Series

 These are expendable and likely to be of lower quality than official papers above.
 Use them as big pools of questions to practice different modules.
-It is possible to simply purchase a lot of them so you never run out of practice problems to solve for any given topic.
+It is possible to simply purchase a lot of them so you never run out of practice problems to solve for any given module.

 * https://www.catestseries.org/Files/Syllabus/cma-final-individual-chapter-wise-unscheduled-june-2025-1733899995.pdf
 * https://gmtestseries.com/cma-final-new-course-test-series-schedule